literalplus/ipsiblings/README.md

 The list of nodes is acquired using the Bitnodes.io API.
 Details about the high-level process may be found in the thesis that produced this framework, which is provided in `thesis-pnowak-github.pdf`.

+The statistics produced by the evaluation chapter of the thesis are provided in the `measurements/` directory.

 ## Usage Message

 ```